-In August 2015, the FASB deferred the effective date of Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers.
-As a result of the deferral, the guidance in ASU 2014-09 will be effective for the Company for annual periods beginning after December 15, 2018, and interim periods within annual reporting periods beginning after December 15, 2019.
-The Company will apply the guidance using a modified retrospective approach.
+In August 2016, the FASB amended the Statement of Cash Flows topic of the Accounting Standards Codification to clarify how certain cash receipts and cash payments are presented and classified in the statement of cash flows.
+The amendments will be effective for the Company for fiscal years beginning after December 15, 2017, and interim periods within fiscal years beginning after December 15, 2018.
+Early adoption is permitted.
 The Company does not expect these amendments to have a material effect on its financial statements.